Sports in Maharashtra: Football

 Football is another popular sport in many parts of the state, with the FIFA World Cup and the English Premier League being followed widely.
 The Maharashtra Football Pyramid consists of district leagues, each of which are broken into sub-leagues.
 This pyramid operates during the whole calendar year, but at different times.
-In the I-League, Mumbai was represented by Mumbai FC, Mahindra United and Air-India.
-In Pune, Pune F.C. is a recently founded football club in the I-League which was established in August 2007.
+In the I-League, Mumbai was represented by Mumbai FC, Mahindra United, and Air-India.
+Pune FC was established in August 2007 and is a recently founded football club in the I-League.
 There is local rivalry among the Mumbai-based clubs Air India FC and Mumbai FC, and state rivalry with Pune FC.
-Matches between these teams are called the Maha Derby, as they are played in Maharashtra.
+Matches between these teams are called the "Maha Derby", as they are played in Maharashtra.
 Maharashtra is also represented in the Santosh Trophy by the Maharashtra football team, who last won the trophy in the 1999–2000 season.

 The Western India Football Association (WIFA) signed a deal with Sporting Ace, a sports management company, to infuse new investments into Maharashtra football.
 The Mumbai District Football Association (MDFA) is the organisation responsible for association football in and around Mumbai.
-The MDFA organises around seven leagues which contain more than 300 club sides in total, in addition to being responsible for six of India's I-League sides.
+The MDFA organises around seven leagues that contain more than 300 club sides in total, in addition to being responsible for six of India's I-League sides.

 Seven-a-side football is also hugely popular in Maharashtra.
 The eighth Motilal Mathurawala Trophy Seven-a-side Junior National Football Championship was held in Pune.